marvin1099/Prism-MC-Updater/README.md

 ### What happens if I updated the game manually?

-Well it will say it's up to date and do close itself.
+Well it will say it's up to date and close itself.
 Afterwards the game should start as usual.

 ## Can I compile the script with PyInstaller?

 I did not test it.
-You can try it it may work but no promises.
+You can try it, it may work but no promises.

 ## What is the difference between wrapper and pre-command?